cs2113-f24/cs2113-f24.github.io/projects/project-1.md

 * After 20 rounds of simulation time, a mouse produces a new baby mouse at the same location
 * A mouse dies after 22 rounds simulation time
-* A mouse randomly changes directions 20% of the time. **To pass the unit tests, have your code look for 0 or 1 as the next random integer out of 0-9 to take the turn.
-Turning should always happen before stepping**.
+* A mouse randomly changes directions 20% of the time.
+You must use the city's `getNextTurn()` method to generate the next random number from which to decide to turn; see how this list of numbers is generated in `City`.
+If the mouse should change direction, your code must also rely on the city's `getNextDir()` to get the next random direction in which to turn.
+Failure to use these methods correctly to implement randomness will cause you to not pass the unit tests.
 * A mouse is displayed as a blue dot
 * The `Mouse` class must extend the `Creature` class using good OOP practices